 Dogs Like Cuddling Because It Provides Warmth

-The biggest clues when it comes to figuring out why dogs love to cuddle with us is from the definition itself: ‘to cuddle is to hold close for warmth or comfort or in affection.’
+Why do dogs like to cuddle?
+The biggest clue as to why dogs enjoy cuddling comes from the definition itself: “to cuddle is to hold close for warmth or comfort or in affection.”

 If you’ve ever seen a puppy pile you know how adorable it is.
 But besides being the cutest thing ever it makes sense from an evolutionary standpoint.
 Puppies snuggle with one another to keep warm.
 When you get cold you can snuggle up under a blanket or put on some extra layer, for our dogs it’s not that easy.

 Cuddling with humans was an important part of canine domestication.
 Early dogs helped us hunt and alerted us to danger, but we also helped each other out by cuddling and keeping each other warm.
 In fact, the term “three dog night” refers to those really cold nights when humans had to cuddle up with 3 dogs to keep from freezing to death.